nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Atlas/index.md

 Thats pretty cool huh?

-## privilages escalation
+## privilege escalation

 ### printnightmare (or cve-2021-1675)

-when you hae access to powershell and spool service (printer) is running
+when you have access to powershell and spool service (printer) is running

 think of printnightmare